Chapter 1

 Big Brother changed into adoration, and Big Brother seemed

-to tower up, an invincible, fearless protector, standing like
+to tower up, an invincible, fearless protector, standing

 a rock against the hordes of Asia, and Goldstein, in spite